December 07, 2022

 Moreover, this raises the need for crypto businesses to find security solutions that offer regulatory compliance as new policies are enacted.
 LoginID can provide payment authentication for confirming transactions through their FIDO-certified biometric digital signature tool.
 It does not only protect the company’s data and resources but also abides by the regulations.
 Instead of passwords, crypto services can rely on a biometric digital signature to provide real-time anti-money laundering mechanisms.

-LoginID adds robust user verification through biometric authentication to prevent unauthorized access.
+LoginID adds robust real time fraud prevention and user verification through biometric authentication to prevent unauthorized access.
 It is also easy to understand and integrate across various operating systems, browsers, and channels.
 LoginID’s biometric identity verification solutions offer safe account recovery and cross-device attestation mechanisms to ensure that crypto users are the only ones with access to their digital wallets.

-To learn how LoginID can help meet cryptocurrency regulations, get started by registering for a free account.
+To learn how LoginID's strong customer authentication and digital identity verification solution can help meet cryptocurrency regulations, get started by registering for a free account.